MattSurabian/pact/README.md

 sliced appart by an authorized recipient and securely decrypted.

 ## Getting Started
 There are a couple of ways to get started with Pact.
-The easiest method is to [download a compiled binary]() for your platform and just start using it.
+The easiest method is to download a compiled binary for your platform and just start using it.
-If however, you're interested in compiling it yourself the following steps should get you there:
+Unfortauntely I'm not yet setup to cross compile, so you'll have to do it yourself.
+The following steps should get you there:

-1. Clone this repository
+1. Clone this repository anywhere you like.
 1. Run `make`.
 This should create a `pact` binary which you can use directly like so: `./pact`; you can also copy the binary to `/usr/bin/` or `/usr/local/bin` to use it directly.
 1. Run `pact config` to generate a config file.
 This will also generate a keypair if one does not already exist, and configure the "self" pact which will contain your own public key.
 1. Running `pact list` will show all your pacts and the public keys they contain.
 A fresh configuration will only have a `self` pact